Segun Akinola: Recognition

 His "Dear Mr Shakespeare" score was given an Honourable Mention in the 2017 BSO Jerry Goldsmith Award for Best Original Score for a Short Film.

-In 2019, Segun Akinola received a nomination at the Screen Nation Awards in the "Rising Star" category.
+In 2019, Akinola received a nomination at the Screen Nation Awards in the "Rising Star" category.
 He was nominated for his work on Black and British: A Forgotten History, Doctor Who, and Wonders of the Moon.